BA Digest: A round-up of useful BA articles from the web

 Quick reads & resources (if you have 5-10 minutes):

-10. Top 6 Critical BA Skills For The Future (And Today!) - Part 2: In this follow-up article on BATimes.com, Angela Wick elaborates further on six BA skills that she predicts will become even more crucial.
+5. Top 6 Critical BA Skills For The Future (And Today!) - Part 2: In this follow-up article on BATimes.com, Angela Wick elaborates further on six BA skills that she predicts will become even more crucial.